-How ‘13 Reasons Why’ Star Ajiona Alexus Keeps Her Self-Care Low-Key in Los Angeles
+How ‘13 Reasons Why’ Star Ajiona Alexus Keeps Self-Care Low-Key in LA

 I eat really bad, unfortunately [Laughs].
 I’m always eating Chick-fil-A; probably some sweet and chili wings.
 I love sushi, too.
 And I like to top the night off with some red wine.
 But I’m definitely a fitness person.
 Sometimes when I’m working a lot, I find myself not doing it as much as I should.
 But I feel happy and rejuvenated every time I do it.

-I love to sit in the saunas, just exhale and drink a lot of water.
-But when I’m at home, I’m always trying new products.
+I love to sit in saunas, exhale and hydrate.
+But at home, I’m always trying new products.

 Beauty Perks